 Goodwill is required to be tested for impairment annually unless events or changes in circumstances indicate it is more likely than not that an impairment loss has been incurred at an interim date.
 Our annual test for the impairment of goodwill is performed as of December 31.
 The impairment test is performed at the reporting unit level.
 Our reporting units are our operating segments (see Note 17 of Notes to consolidated financial statements).
+The fair value of each reporting unit is determined on a stand-alone basis from the perspective of a market participant and represents an estimate of the price that would be received to sell the unit as a whole in an orderly transaction between market participants at the measurement date.
 If the fair value of a reporting unit exceeds its carrying amount, goodwill of the reporting unit is not considered to be impaired.
-Management exercises judgment in determining the estimated fair values of Partners' reporting units.